Skip to content

 monkeypatch.setattr(qt_api.QtCore, "QTimer", OldTimer)

-As you may see, there is option to allow thread usage by using custom enablethread marker.
+As you may see, there is an option to allow thread usage by using the custom enablethread marker.
 The documentation for declaring custom markers is available in pytest documentation.

-As documentation do not provide example for pyproject.toml I will provide example how to do this:
+As the documentation does not provide examples for pyproject.toml I will provide examples how to do this:

 [tool.pytest.ini_options]